jc6036/my_links/README.md

 4/13/2017: [Cmder: a CMD Upgrade for Windows](http://cmder.net/)
 4/19/2017: [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code)

+#### Great Papers
+4/20/2017: [The Debugging Mindset](http://queue.acm.org/detail.cfm?id=3068754) (This paper is great!
+It's about the theory of problem-solving as it applies to debugging!)

 #### Great Blogs
 [The Morning Paper.](https://blog.acolyer.org/) One CS Paper every weekday morning.
 [Coding Horror.](https://blog.codinghorror.com/) Great programming blog with advice for professionals and tech enthusiasts.